This post was originally placed here.

 Lynx is a secure cryptocurrency with fast transaction speeds and low-transaction fees.
 It’s also eco-friendly & easy-to-use.
 In 2017, new developers upgraded and rebranded an existing coin (MEOW) as Lynx.
 How?
 They successfully forked Litecoin and...

 Wanna see what we’ve been working on?
 We invite those in the Lynx community to visit and review our public Github repository.
 The history of recent committed code shows our progress and dedication to the project.
-We invite the Lynx community to review our...read more
+Lynx will primarily be a 'down stream' version of...

 On a recent Telegram chat, someone criticized the “new” Kittehcoin because the largest current wallets are not (and won’t be) frozen.
 He/she said: “I won’t invest in this coin if the largest addresses aren’t burned, because it suggests these coins are illegitimate.”*